-This topic explains the advantages of providing these files.
+This page explains the advantages of providing these files.

 iOS dSYM File